West Nile VIrus Facts

 Be extra careful outside during peak mosquito hours from dusk to dawn.
 Wear long sleeves, insect repellent and avoid going outside during these hours if possible.

-How can I keep mosquitoes away from my home?
+How can I keep mosquitoes away from from my home?

 Mosquitoes breed in standing water.
 Empty any containers, tires, birdbaths, gutters and buckets that have collected water.
 Screen doors and windows can also keep mosquitoes from entering your home.

-Avoid overspray of turf and landscapes.
-This can result in creating longterm puddles in street gutters.
-Please contact Denver Environmental Health (by calling 3-1-1) if you see multiple sick or dead birds in your neighborhood.
+Avoid over-spray of turf and landscapes.
+This can result in creating long-term puddles in street gutters.
+Please contact the Denver Department of Public Health and Environment (by calling 3-1-1) if you see multiple sick or dead birds in your neighborhood.

 Who should I contact if I believe a family member has West Nile Virus?